open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 The original TraceIdRatioBased sampler specification gave a workaround for the underspecified behavior, that it was safe to use for root spans: "It is recommended to use this sampler algorithm only for root spans (in combination with [`ParentBased`](./sdk.md#parentbased)) because different language SDKs or even different versions of the same language SDKs may produce inconsistent results for the same input."

-To avoid inconsistency during this transition, users SHOULD follow this guidance until all TraceIdRatioBased samplers used in a system have been upgraded to the modern `TraceIdRatioBased` specification based on W3C Trace Context Level 2 randomness.
-After all `TraceIdRatioBased` samplers have been upgraded, it is safe to use `TraceIdRatioBased` sampler without also using the `ParentBased` sampler.
+To avoid inconsistency during this transition, users SHOULD follow this guidance until all Trace SDKs in a system have been upgraded to modern Trace randomness requirements based on W3C Trace Context Level 2.
+Users can verify that all Trace SDKs have been upgraded when all Spans in their system have the Trace random flag set (in Span flags).
+To assist with this migration, the TraceIdRatioBased Sampler issues a warning statement the first time it presumes TraceID randomness for a Context where the Trace random flag is not set.

 ## Algorithms